adobe/antialiased-cnns/README.md

 The methodology is simple -- first evaluate with stride 1, and then use our `Downsample` layer to do antialiased downsampling.

 1. Copy `models_lpf` into your codebase.
-This [file](models_lpf/__init__.py) This contains the `Downsample` class which does blur+subsampling.
-Put the following into your header to get the `Downsample` class.
+This [file](models_lpf/__init__.py) contains the `Downsample` class, which does blur+subsampling.
+Put the following into your header.

 ```python
 from models_lpf import *
 ```

 2. Make the following architectural changes to antialias your strided layers.
+Typically, blur kernel `M` is 3 or 5.

 |   |Original|Anti-aliased replacement|
 |:-:|---|---|